*This is a sample chapter from the revised Grand Slam Edition. Cover by IMbeta.

 Alex held the bat up across her hands, presenting it to the room.

 But no one dared move.

 And then, a voice broke the spell.
 “I accept your offer.”
 All heads looked around in confusion.
 “But everyone else will pay first,” the voice said menacingly.
-Alex found the source, a small display on Drake’s forearm.
+It came from a small video screen on Drake’s forearm.

-It was a young Drake with a full head of hair and slight scarring on his face, sitting against a sterile white background that could only have been a government office.
-The video cut to a presentation he was giving to a military base auditorium, bald again.
-“You can’t stop the progress of time.”
+The video was of a young Drake with a full head of hair and slight scarring on his face, sitting in a sterile white government office.
+The video cut to a presentation an older Drake was giving to a military base auditorium, bald again.
+“No one can stop what’s coming next.”

 Alex looked at the lifeless body with the broken face.
-“You’re dead,” she said to the screen, mortified.
+“You’re dead,” she said to Drake on the screen, mortified.

-It showed a video of Alex standing at the stadium’s crowded entrance in airy denim shorts and slim white shirt, her hair up in a ponytail.
+The last video was Alex standing at the stadium’s crowded entrance in denim shorts and slim white shirt, her hair in a ponytail.
 It closed out the bleak montage.

 “I just don’t know it,” she said.
 Then the stream went dead.